FreeClimbAPI/ruby-sdk/docs/DefaultApi.md

   has_application: true, # Boolean | Indication of whether the phone number has an application linked to it.
   voice_enabled: true, # Boolean | Indicates whether the phone number can handle Calls.
 Typically set to true for all numbers.
   sms_enabled: true, # Boolean | Indication of whether the phone number can handle sending and receiving SMS messages.
 Typically set to true for all numbers.
-  has_campaign: true, # Boolean | Indication of whether the phone number has a campaign accociatied with it
+  has_campaign: true, # Boolean | Indication of whether the phone number has a campaign associated with it
   capabilities_voice: true, # Boolean |
   capabilities_sms: true, # Boolean |
   capabilities_toll_free: true, # Boolean |